helm/charts/stable/airflow/README.md

 For example, this will create a secret named `my-git-secret` from your ed25519 key and known_hosts file stored in your home directory:  `kubectl create secret generic my-git-secret --from-file=id_ed25519=~/.ssh/id_ed25519 --from-file=known_hosts=~/.ssh/known_hosts --from-file=id_id_ed25519.pub=~/.ssh/id_ed25519.pub`

+If you have custom database hooks defined in your synced folder, it is possible to create dependency loops that will prevent initdb from completing successfully in the airflow scheduler.
+In this case, you cannot use the init-container, but it is still possible to use the sidecar container: set `dags.initContainer.enabled` to false, but set `dags.git.gitSync.enabled` to true and set `dags.git.gitSync.initDelay.scheduler` to at least 60 in order to provide a window in which initdb can complete before any custom hooks are loaded.

 #### Init-container git connection ssh

 This set of instructions will enable you to clone your repository in the initContainer git-clone.sh script through an ssh connection.